-Visitors with Mobility Needs
+For Visitors with Mobility Needs

 The Museum offers a limited number of wheelchairs for public use within the building.
 Visitors wishing to use a courtesy wheelchair can make a request at the App/Information Station located at the base of the spiral stairway.
 The courtesy wheelchairs are available on a first come, first serve basis.
 Reservations for wheelchairs are not available at this time.

 The Museum’s galleries and the Will Raymund Theater are manual and electric mobility device accessible.
-Accessible doors are available at both the main entrance to the Museum and the entrance to the Avant Garden.
+Accessible doors are available at both the main entrance to the Museum and the entrance to the Avant-garden.

 Tours require light walking with periods of rest and are wheelchair accessible.

-Visitors with Auditory Needs
+For Visitors with Auditory Needs